FROLINAT: The GUNT and its failure

 International moves were made to put an end to the civil war.
 Nigeria held a reconciliation conference at Kano in March 1979.
 New parties with little or no roots in Chad were formed for this conference, like the Popular Front for the Liberation of Chad (FPLT), headed by Awad Muktar Nasser, a force sustained by Sudan; or the South Front, founded in April 1979, a Muslim group composed of a few dozens of fighters commanded by the Sudanese police sergeant (of Chadian origin) Hadjaro al-Senousi, who boasted to lead an "original FROLINAT", and to have no less than 3,000 men ready in Sudan.
 Similar to these was in Sudan a so-called "Government in exile of the Islamic republic of Chad".

-But only four forces were at the end invited at Kano I: these were the FAN, the FAP, Malloum for the national government, and, more surprisingly, the small MPLT, supported by Nigeria.
+But only four forces were at the end invited at Kano I: these were the FAN, the FAP, Malloum for the national government, and the small MPLT, supported by Nigeria.
 On the basis of the Kano Accord a national unity government was formed on April 29, 1979, with Goukouni as interior minister, Habré at the Defence, the general Negue Djogo vice-president (who represented the south, but had broken with Kamougué).
 The president was Lol Mahamat Choua, a protégé of Habré recommended by Nigeria.
 Libya protested against these arrangements because they excluded Ahmat Acyl, who had succeeded Baghlani as commander of the Volcan Army after the death of the latter in a flight accident.
 As a result, Acyl and other pro-Libyan elements formed the Front for Joint Provisional Action (Front d'Action Commune Provisoire or FACP) to oppose the new government (it was renamed a month later Revolutionary Democratic Council).
 Weeks later, to settle these dissensions, another peace conference was celebrated May in the Nigerian city of Lagos.
 In summer, yet a new government was formed, the Transitional Government of National Unity (GUNT), after a third conference held in July at Lagos which proclaimed Goukouni president, Kamougué vice-president and Habré Defence minister.
 As a result, by September the French troops had left almost completely the country.